duglin/helloworld/README.md

 What you should see is something like this:
 ```
 01: 7vh75: Now is the time for all good...
 02: 7vh75: Now is the time for all good...
 03: 7vh75: Now is the time for all good...
 04: 7vh75: Now is the time for all good...
 05: p8c2v: Hello World!
 06: 7vh75: Now is the time for all good...
 07: 7vh75: Now is the time for all good...
 08: 7vh75: Now is the time for all good...
 09: 7vh75: Now is the time for all good...
 10: 7vh75: Now is the time for all good...
 ```

-One interesting thing to mention... if you were paying attention, during the update of the service you should have seen another version of the service being built and deployed in the `pods` window.
-I believe this happened because Knative detected a change in the service definition and any change results in a new version being built.
-Normally this might be ok, however, in this case the change actually wasn't a change.
-The configuration of the service matches the defintion of the `p8c2v` version that we're trying to migrate to.
-It seems to me that this new version should not have been built at all.
-No real harm was done in this case because even though it was deployed, it also vanished due to no traffic being routed to it.
-However, this means that the `:latest` version of this image in DockerHub doesn't match the latest revision that I (as a user) would expect it to be.
-Technically, it's probably the same bits in my case, but it's also possible that the build resulted in some slight difference that could result in me needing to do a lot of digging to notice that a new version was built without my knowledge.

 ## Summary